gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 	- If the user drags the 'search' bar for instance, the webview page should not move
 	- If the user drags internal scrollable elements, they should scroll within the selected html div (if a user drags the 'shopbop' logo left and right, the row should scroll left and right)
 	- If the user turns their phone, the webview picker and native page should stay in portrait mode
-- The user taps on recommend in the bottom nav, they should be taken to the reviews page (view 3.2.a/f/g/h)
+- The user taps on "suggest this" in the bottom nav, they should be taken to the reviews page (view 3.2.a/f/g/h)

 ### 3.1 Reviews page